Giliy666/GCK/README.md

 GCK is Gilityuk custom keyboards.
-Young brand from Russia This repository is open source and contains the source firmware for the QMK-based keyboards I've developed.
+Young brand from Russia.
+This repository is open source and contains the source firmware for the QMK-based keyboards I've developed.